Course Registration

 Closed Classes:

-Departments set limits to the number of students that can be accommodated in each section.
+Departments set capacity limits to the number of students that can be accommodated in each section.
 During the registration period, many class sections become filled.
-These sections are labeled with a "C" in the schedule of classes and called "Closed," which means that no more students will be admitted to the course section.
+These sections are labeled "FULL" in the schedule of classes, which means that no more students will be admitted to the course section.
 Students should use the waitlist option to obtain entry into the course; instructions on how to waitlist are available on the website.
 Only the department chair offering the course can admit a student to a closed class or reopen a closed class.

 Variable Credit Hour Classes: